geojak/YouKnowWho-s-ES-Plugins/myplugins/ReloadableNukes/README.md

 Vanilla One-Time-Use Nuke:
-Unchanged—functions identically to the original game.
+Unchanged, functions identically to the original game.

 Reloadable Nuke Launcher:
 Identical stats to the vanilla nuke but can be reloaded.